 - Neglecting to report a patient’s complaint

-- Neglecting to feed a patient, provide medication, or meet the needs of a patient
+- Neglecting to feed, provide medication, or meet the needs of a patient

 - Failing to clean a patient, their room, or common areas of the nursing home

-When you notice these signs, contact Laborde Earles Injury Lawyers to see how a nursing home abuse lawyer in Alexandria can help.
-A lawyer from our team can investigate the cause of concern and work to protect your loved one from their situation, even if doing so requires removing the resident from the nursing home and filing an action against the facility.
+A nursing home abuse lawyer from our team can investigate the cause of concern and work to protect your loved one from their situation, even if it requires removing the resident from the nursing home and filing an action against the facility.

-Call an Alexandria Nursing Home Abuse Attorney for Help Today
+Get Help from an Alexandria Nursing Home Abuse Attorney Today

 If you suspect nursing home abuse, it may be time to contact the office of an Alexandria nursing home abuse lawyer.
-Reach out to Laborde Earles Injury Lawyers today at (318) 777-7777 to discuss your situation during your free, no-obligation consultation and begin pursuing your case.
+Reach out to Laborde Earles Injury Lawyers today to discuss your situation during your free, no-obligation consultation and begin pursuing your case.